EmmanuelMasavoDjegou/Emmanuel-Djegou-Papers/README.md

 - Estimators are **consistent and asymptotically normal**.
 - Proposed a **novel failure time simulation algorithm**.
 - Demonstrated improved accuracy on biomedical datasets.

 ---

-### ☞ LSTM-Based Accelerated Failure Time Models for Recurrent Event Risk Prediction

-Recurrent event data arise in many domains such as biomedical research, reliability engineering, and risk assessment, where individuals or systems may experience multiple events over time.
-Traditional Accelerated Failure Time (AFT) models offer interpretability but struggle with capturing nonlinear temporal dynamics and time-varying covariates.

-- Proposed an **LSTM-AFT framework** that integrates Long Short-Term Memory (LSTM) networks with AFT models.
-- Captures **static and dynamic covariates** as well as **nonlinear dependencies** across event histories.
-- Provides a flexible approach for **risk prediction** in recurrent event settings.
-- Demonstrated improved **predictive accuracy** compared to standard recurrent event models.

----